cardinalblue/slides-workshop-innofest-s25a-mcp/sections/01-introduction.md

   <div>
     <ul>
       <li>Already something doable</li>
-      <li>The setup is not friendly to people other than software devs currently</li>
+      <li>Currently, the setup is not friendly to people other than software developers</li>
       <li>However, this is gonna be changed soon</li>
     </ul>
   </div>